SAML-based Single Sign-On (SSO) gives members access to GitBook through an identity provider (IdP) of your choice.

 GitBook easily integrates with your existing identity provider (IdP) so you can provide your employees with single sign-on to GitBook using the same credentials and login experience as your other service providers (such as Slack and Dropbox).

-Using SSO, your employees will be able to log into GitBook using the familiar identity provider interface, instead of the GitBook login page.
-The employee’s browser will then forward them to GitBook, authenticated and ready to go.
+By using SSO, your employees will be able to log into GitBook using the familiar identity provider interface, instead of the GitBook login page.
+The employee’s browser will then forward them to GitBook.
 The IdP grants access to GitBook when SSO is enabled and GitBook's own login mechanism is deactivated.
 In this way, authentication security is shifted to your IdP and coordinated with your other service providers.

 SAML SSO on GitBook is supported for all Identity providers, and works well with: